The Gordon Oakes Red Bear Student Centre is dedicated to supporting the personal, social, cultural and academic success of Indigenous USask students.

 The Indigenous Graduate Students' Council (IGSC) exists to represent, serve and support the academic and non-academic needs of Indigenous graduate students within the University of Saskatchewan.

 Community and culture

 The Gordon Oakes Red Bear Student Centre is an inclusive, intercultural gathering place.
 Connect with other students, attend activities and access supports.
-The centre is the home to the Aboriginal Students' Centre (ASC) and provides space to Indigenous student leadership groups.
+The centre is where students can access Indigenous student services.
+The centre also provides space to Indigenous student leadership groups.

 Before the start of the fall and winter terms